Colvars/colvars/README-c++11.md

 ### Building VMD is quite complicated: could you just provide a working VMD build?

 In theory we *could*, but because of UIUC's restrictive license we are unfortunately unable to redistribute any version of VMD (modified or not).
-It is worth noting that the UIUC license violates several of the best practice set forth by the National Institutes of Health (NIH), which funds the development of VMD:
+It is worth noting that the UIUC license violates several of the best practices set forth by the National Institutes of Health (NIH), which funds the development of NAMD and VMD:
 [https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq](https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq)
 We hope that this arrangement will change in the future, and we encourage you to let your preference known to the VMD and NAMD development teams.